thozook/monitoring-plugins-rabbitmq/README.md

 Licence
 -------
-This file is part of nagios-plugins-rabbitmq.
+This file is part of monitoring-plugins-rabbitmq.

 Copyright 2010, Platform 14.